 • Non-Resident Taka Account (NRTA) – for company operations

-• Foreign Currency (FC) Account – to receive and repatriate funds
+• Foreign Currency (FC) Account – to receive and repatriate FC Account can only be opened if the business falls within the authorized guidelines of the Bangladesh Bank.

 Required: Passport + Incorporation Certificate + Board Resolution.